When you make content for the bottom of your sales funnel, you need to focus on quality rather than quantity.

 Distribution: Post videos to your website but also send to sales reps to show prospects during conversations.

 All of these ideas are focused on long-term growth and leading prospects to the purchase.
-Understand what each type of content idea is designed to do, determine what ideas are best for your company, and measure accordingly.
-Also communicate your content marketing strategy to company management.
+Understand what each type of content marketing idea is designed to do, determine what ideas are best for your company, and measure accordingly.
+Also communicate your content marketing sales strategy to company management.
 Collaborate with the sales department to effectively reach the bottom of the funnel.